Neurology-Psychiatry Combined Residency

 - Careers

 The career outlook for dual-boarded neurologist-psychiatrists is excellent.
-Most who pursue this path stay in academics and often become leaders in academia, prominent researchers, or clinicians with a special niche that allows them to become experts in their chosen area.
+Most who pursue this path stay in academics and often become leaders in academia, prominent researchers, or general or subspecialty clinicians who are able to diagnose and manage brain disorders in an integrated way.

 A large percentage continue to practice in both specialties, with many reasons to do so.
-For example, a significant amount of patients with epilepsy are also affected by psychogenic non-epileptic seizures and most often seen by practitioners of both specialties.
-Also, individuals with MS have a 50% chance of at least 1 lifetime episode of clinical depression (vs. 17% in the general population) and have a 2 to 3-fold risk of diagnosed bipolar or psychotic disorders.
-In addition, some common treatments for MS (e.g., interferon) can actually exacerbate psychiatric conditions.
-Such patients provide a clinical challenge for either specialty and may be particularly well served by practitioners trained in both disciplines.
+For example, a significant number of patients with epilepsy are also affected by psychogenic non-epileptic seizures and most often seen by practitioners of both specialties.
+Individuals with MS have a 50% chance of at least 1 lifetime episode of clinical depression (vs. 17% in the general population) and have a 2 to 3-fold risk of diagnosed bipolar or psychotic disorders.
+Parkinson disease itself or the medications used for treatment may cause or exacerbate psychiatric symptoms like psychosis.
+These are only some examples of clinical challenges for either specialty and may be particularly well served by practitioners trained in both disciplines.

 Future of the Field